 RAIDBOXES continues to grow - be part of it

 This "minimalism" also continued in the backend.
 Few, simple and - at least in the beginning - partly little explained buttons that do exactly what it says.
-Sometimes I just didn't know if I wanted them to do exactly what it says. 🙂 But then the support of RAIDBOXES then helped again and again.
+Sometimes I just didn't know if I wanted them to do what it says 🙂 But then the support from RAIDBOXES helped me again and again.

-What finally convinced you to apply for a job with us?
-With your portfolio of skills you are certainly quite sought after in the working world...
+What ultimately convinced you to apply to us?
+With your portfolio of skills, you are certainly quite sought after in the working world...

-I observe the founder scene in general relatively interested and many great start-ups have either completely drifted away after initial success or have sold out (e.g. Wunderlist).
-What I liked about An RAIDBOXES is that, in addition to all the business news and professional articles, it has also become clear that the company values Sustainability and the 'Economy for the Common Good' lays.
-In my last agency time I mainly dealt with clients from the agricultural and heavy transport sectors.
+I watch the start-up scene in general with relative interest and many great start-ups have either completely drifted away after initial success or have been sold (e.g. Wunderlist).
+What I liked about RAIDBOXES was that in addition to all the business news and technical articles, it also became clear that the company values sustainability and the common good.
+In my last time at the agency, I mainly dealt with clients from the agricultural and heavy transport sectors.

-One day I came home and I realized the hypocrisy of what I was doing: On Fridays I go with my son to the Fridays for Future demo and help him paint posters with polar bears and on Mondays after that I make sure with great landing pages that even more, even bigger trucks clog our streets.
-So you are in your daily treadmill and do your job in the best possible way - but at this point I realized that I want to change something.
-I already liked the company philosophy and product RAIDBOXES - so why not simply apply!?
+One day I came home and realized the hypocrisy of what I was doing: On Fridays I go with my son to the Fridays for Future demo and help him paint posters with polar bears, and on Mondays I make sure that even more, even bigger trucks clog our roads with great landing pages.
+You are in your daily treadmill and do your job to the best of your ability - but at this point I realized that I wanted to change something.
+I already liked the company philosophy and product at RAIDBOXES - so why not just apply?

-In general, what makes a job and employer for you that you are happy with?
+In general, what makes a workplace and employer where you are happy?

-In addition to the things I have just mentioned, such as sustainability and public welfare and a product or service that I can stand behind, open communication is important to me - even across departmental boundaries and at eye level.
-An interesting team and further training opportunities round off the whole thing.
+In addition to the things I just mentioned, such as sustainability and the common good, and a product or service that I can stand behind, open communication is important to me - even across departmental boundaries and at eye level.
+An interesting team and opportunities for further training round off the whole thing.

 You were a freelance web designer, photographer and lecturer for many years.
-Then you changed to an agency.
+Then you switched to an agency.
 Why?

-The question is easy to answer: I've become a father!
-As a self-employed person, you work on a project for three months and then wait another two months for your money.
-That's fine if you're responsible for yourself - with a family, a regular income and paid health insurance are important factors to be able to sleep peacefully.
+The question is easy to answer: I became a father!
+As a self-employed person, you sometimes work on a project for three months and then wait another two months for your money.
+That's fine when you're responsible for yourself - with a family, a regular income and paid health insurance are important factors in being able to sleep peacefully.

-Besides, I've heard about my freelance activities never quite let up.
-I have the luck to be able to look after some customers for years in the area of web, print and photo.
-And I am still taking on interesting projects from time to time.
+Apart from that, I have never completely let go of my freelance work.
+I've been lucky enough to be able to look after some clients for years in the areas of web, print and photo.
+And I still take on interesting projects every now and then.

-With RAIDBOXES us you work in 2nd level support.
+At RAIDBOXES you work in 2nd level support.
 How concretely does your agency experience help you?
-And are you more patient with our customers because you know both sites of them?
+And are you more patient with our customers because you know both sites ?

-Whether I am more patient, that remains to be seen. 🙂 In any case, my agency experience and also the experience as FREE DEV- and hosting customer to understand the background of support requests made.
+Whether I am more patient, that remains to be seen 🙂 In any case, my agency experience and also the experience as a FREE DEV- and hosting customer helps me to understand the background of support requests.

-Through my training I now know why some things are the way they are.
-But that does not mean that I find them more logical or self-explanatory now.
-But it certainly helps me to explain exactly these things and to answer the inquiries empathically, effectively and above all to the satisfaction of the customers.
+Because of my familiarization, I now know why some things are the way they are.
+But that doesn't mean I find them more logical or self-explanatory now.
+But it certainly helps me to explain exactly these things and to answer the inquiries empathetically, effectively and above all to the satisfaction of the customers.

-How do you deal with requests where there is very little knowledge on the customer side?
+How do you deal with requests where there is quite little knowledge on the client side?

 Little knowledge is always relative.
-With a developer or an agency, one naturally expects a certain technical understanding and can talk technically on a similar level.
-But also a florist, who does not have the big money for an agency and wants to open a new domain himself, can of course expect help with support.
-On the other hand, I don't know anything about flowers. 🙂
+With a developer or an agency, you naturally expect a certain technical understanding and can talk technically on a similar level.
+But even a florist who doesn't have the big bucks for an agency and wants to put up a new domain herself can of course expect help with support.
+For that, again, I don't know flowers at all 🙂 .

-What makes top support for you personally, how do you measure the success of your work?
+What constitutes top support for you personally, how do you measure the success of your work?

 As a support customer, two factors are particularly important to me: competence and speed.
-Whenever I have the opportunity, I always use the Chat support.
-Cause I hate being on hold in any phone loops.
-With e-mails I don't even know if my request has been received, let alone when it will be answered.
+If I have the possibility, I always use the chat support.
+Because I hate being stuck in any telephone queues.
+With emails, I don't even know if my request has arrived, let alone when it will be answered.

-As a supporter myself, I try to meet my own demands - and that won't be easy, because I can be a really demanding customer. 🙂 I feel success when those seeking help feel that they are being taken seriously.
-And if, after our conversation, they know what steps they have to take in order to deal with your request.
-Help for self-help, so to speak.
+As a supporter myself, I try to live up to my own expectations - and that's not easy, because I can be a really demanding customer 🙂 I feel successful when those seeking help feel taken seriously.
+And when, after our conversation, they know what steps they have to take to deal with their request.
+Helping them to help themselves, so to speak.

-If the next time the customers* have the same or a similar request, they don't need the support of the support team anymore - then I have done the job right in my eyes.
+If the next time the customers have the same or a similar request, they no longer need the support - then I have done the job right in my eyes.

-What is your first impression of the team and of your training?
+What is your first impression of the team and of your induction?

-The team of RAIDBOXES welcomed me warmly and openly.
-I see a multitude of very individual professionals.
-The variety of characters is at least as great as the variety of clothing styles and hairstyles.
-Each one seems to bring in his or her experience, personality and expertise.
-And when it comes to the matter at hand - namely to constantly improve the product RAIDBOXES and live the values of RAIDBOXES living - everyone pulls together intensively and constructively.
+The team at RAIDBOXES greeted me in a friendly and open manner.
+I see a variety of very individual professionals.
+The diversity of characters is at least as great as that of clothing styles and hairstyles.
+Everyone seems to bring their experience, personality and expertise to the table.
+And when it comes to the matter at hand - namely to keep improving the product RAIDBOXES and to live the values of RAIDBOXES - everyone pulls together intensively and constructively.